Rymes with Orange: History

-The band that would become Rymes With Orange originated in the late 1980s in Prince George, British Columbia under the name Statue Park.
+The band that would become Rymes With Orange originated in the late 1980s in Prince George, British Columbia, under the name Statue Park.
 Statue Park included future RWO guitarist Rob Lulic and drummer Alex Dias, along with Sam Moorhouse (bass), and Neil VanderWerf (lead vocals).

 Statue Park independently released a cassette only six song EP, A Coming of Age in 1988.
-The song “Salvation”, taken from the EP, was put into regular rotation at several radio stations in northern BC.
-A music video for “Salvation” was also filmed and aired on television program The BC Music Project hosted by Shari Ulrich.
+The song "Salvation", taken from the EP, was put into regular rotation at several radio stations in northern British Columbia.
+A music video for "Salvation" was also filmed and aired on television program The BC Music Project hosted by Shari Ulrich.

-The band relocated to Metro Vancouver, BC in late 1988, just in time to make its big city debut at Vancouver’s The Railway Club, as part of University of British Columbia’s battle of the bands competition, Shindig.
+The band relocated to Metro Vancouver, British Columbia, in late 1988, just in time to make its big city debut at Vancouver's The Railway Club, as part of University of British Columbia's battle of the bands competition, Shindig.
 Immediately after the competition, VanderWerf left the band to pursue other projects.

 The band changed its name to The Night Watchmen after Scottish singer James Gilmour joined in 1990.
 Keyboardist Bob D'Eith joined in 1991.
 The band performed several showcases in Vancouver with Gilmour including a well-received show at The Commodore Ballroom.
 Gilmour left the band in 1991 and returned to Scotland, joining The Silencers for several years before embarking on a solo career as JJ Gilmour.
 Brian Hedberg then joined on lead vocals.
-Hedberg, Moorhouse and Bob Goodman drummer left the band soon after Gilmour, while Lulic, Dias, and D’Eith forged ahead under the name Rymes With Orange.
+Hedberg, Moorhouse, and Bob Goodman drummer left the band soon after Gilmour, while Lulic, Dias, and D'Eith forged ahead under the name Rymes With Orange.
 Various vocalists and bass players entered and exited the line-up before the band locked in with a permanent lead vocalist, UK-born Lyndon Johnson.

-A live recording of “Salvation” with Brian Hedberg on lead vocals recorded before Johnson joined the band can be found on Vancouver Seeds VI (1991), a compilation album of songs featuring the top five finalists of CFOX radio’s Demo-Listen competition, hosted by The Province newspaper’s resident music critic Tom Harrison.
+A live recording of "Salvation" with Brian Hedberg on lead vocals recorded before Johnson joined the band can be found on Vancouver Seeds VI (1991), a compilation album of songs featuring the top five finalists of CFOX radio's Demo-Listen competition, hosted by The Province newspaper's resident music critic Tom Harrison.
 Around this time, the band joked in promotional interviews that the apparently missing letter "h" in their name had been donated to the band hHead.

 As The Night Watchmen, the band had a more conventional alternative rock sound, while as Rymes With Orange, their style evolved more towards a Madchester-influenced dance rock alternative rock sound.
 In 1992, the band released their first full-length, debut album entitled Peel, co-produced by Bill Buckingham and Rymes With Orange.
-It spawned the singles "Marvin", "Memory Fade" and a cover of The Small Faces' "Itchycoo Park".
+It spawned the singles "Marvin", "Memory Fade", and a cover of The Small Faces' "Itchycoo Park".